srijanreddy98/crowd-analytics/README.md

 Follow the below steps to run the code in your machines.\

+1.First you need to create a conda environment and install the dependencies.
+Find the environment.yml file in the repo and run to install the dependencies. https://conda.io/docs/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file.\Refer the above link to set up the environment for all the dependencies to work.\
-1.First download the zip file.\
+2.First download the zip file.\
-2.Go into the folder.\
+3.Go into the folder.\
-3.Do npm install.\
+4.Do npm install.\
-4.And then npm start.\
+5.And then npm start.\
-5.Then once you see server is up.\
+6.Then once you see server is up.\
-6.Go to browser and localhost:3000/dashboard.
+7.Go to browser and localhost:3000/dashboard.